Tools

 Why you can trust CoinLedger’s crypto exchange rankings

-Coinbase is one of the world’s most popular cryptocurrency exchanges and is well-known for its user-friendly interfaceinterfact.
-Unlike other exchanges, Coinbase has never faced a hack in its entire history.
-The platform has great features for new investors — including simple Learn modules that allow users to earn cryptocurrency for free!
+Coinbase is one of the world’s most popular cryptocurrency exchanges and is well-known for its user-friendly interface.
+The platform has great features for new investors — including Learn and Earn modules that allow users to earn cryptocurrency for free!

 Coinbase has faced criticism for high fees on certain transactions (such as those under $200).
 In addition, customer support is limited for most users (however, Coinbase One promises priority customer support for users who pay $30 a month).

 Robinhood isn’t just a stock exchange — the platform also supports cryptocurrencies like Bitcoin and Ethereum.
-The Robinhood mobile app is incredibly easy-to-use — allowing investors to buy, sell, and transfer cryptocurrencies.
+Robinhood is a great choice for crypto beginners due to its easy-to-use mobile app!

 Still, it’s important to remember that cryptocurrency is not Robinhood’s main focus — at this time, the platform supports a limited number of cryptocurrencies.
 In addition, the platform has faced criticism for a lack of customer support.

 Gemini was founded in 2014 by Cameron and Tyler Winklevoss.
-The platform is famous for focusing on regulatory compliance — Gemini is one of the few exchanges available in all 50 states!
+The platform is famous for focusing on security and regulatory compliance.
+For many years, Gemini was the only platform available in all 50 states.

 Gemini is designed for cryptocurrency investors of all experience levels — the platform has a basic version for beginner investors and an ActiveTrader platform designed for more advanced traders.